mgomez05/turnitin-small-coding-exercise/README.md

 ## About This Project

-Hello Turnitin Team, or others who may be viewing this private repository.
+Hello Turnitin Team, or others who may be viewing this repository.
 This repo was created to complete the coding challenges provided by Turnitin.
 It provides solutions for the following 3 functions:

 ```
 // ms: number of milliseconds